owlto-finance/owlto-sdk/README.md

 #### 3.Solana
 TODO

 ## Get receipt
-Return the bridge result: `token name`, `from chain name`, `to chain name`.

-You can only bridge supported pairs, there are two ways to find out supported pair:
+1. `bridge.waitReceipt(chainName: string, hash: string)`

+2. `bridge.getReceipt(chainName: string, hash: string)`

+hash is the transfer transaction hash previously describe.

+waitReceipt wait for the bridge process to be done.
+It will throw error if the hash is not found for 1 minute

+getReceipt get the bridge process status, indicate it is processing, done or failed.

+## Get pair info

 1. `bridge.getPairInfo(tokenName: string, fromChainName: string, toChainName: string)`

 2. `bridge.getAllPairInfos()`

-## Get pair info
 A pair consists of three component: `token name`, `from chain name`, `to chain name`.

-You can only bridge supported pairs, there are two ways to find out supported pair:
+You can only bridge supported pairs

-1. `bridge.getPairInfo(tokenName: string, fromChainName: string, toChainName: string)`

-2. `bridge.getAllPairInfos()`

 ## Get fee info

-`bridge.getFeeInfo(tokenName: string, fromChainName: string, toChainName: string, uiValue: number) ` Return the fee user need to pay for a give pair and amount.
+`bridge.getFeeInfo(tokenName: string, fromChainName: string, toChainName: string, uiValue: number) `

+Return the fee user need to pay for a give pair and amount.

 For example, if user want to bridge 10 USDC from Base to Scroll.

 The fee may return 1.5, indicate a total value of 11.5 USDC to transfer in the transaction

 ## Http Api Example

 ### Get all pair info
 ```bash